Ninna994/akademija-selenium/src/main/java/fundamentals/markdown/04operators.md

 1. **Arithmetic Operators**
    1. Used for arithmetic operations on primitive data types
    2. `*, /, %, +, -`
-   3. `<<` - shift left - is used to shift all of the bits in a value to the left side of a specified number of times.
-   4. `>>` - is used to move the value of the left operand to right by the number of bits specified by the right operand.
-   5.
 2. **Unary Operators**
    1. Need only one operand.
 Used to increment, decrement or negate a value
    2. `-, +, ++, --, !` (logical not, used to invert boolean)